oblac/jodd-site/doc/lagarto/4+lagarto-properties.md

 ### impliedEndTags

 Enables rules for implicit end tags.
-There are a number of tags that do not requre the use of a closing tag for valid HTML (`body`, `li`, `dd`, `dt`, `p`, `td`, `tr`,...).
-When this flag is on, these tags are implicitly closed if needed and no error/warning is outputed.
+There are a number of tags that do not require the use of a closing tag for valid HTML (`body`, `li`, `dd`, `dt`, `p`, `td`, `tr`,...).
+When this flag is on, these tags are implicitly closed if needed and no error/warning is output.

 This feature somewhat slows down the parsing.
 If you are closing all your tags, consider switching this feature off, to improve performances.